TwinFuture/Dual-Universe--Inventory-Screen-Interactive/README.md

 2) Right click the Programming Board and Edit Lua Parameters.
   > ***Refresh*** = How many seconds between updates.

-  > These are based off your skills by pressing F2
+  > containerProficiency is based off your skills by pressing F2 and navigating to the following below.

   > ***containerProficiency*** = Mining and Inventory -> Inventory Manager, Container Proficiency. the percent you have boosted eg; 30 for 3 levels.